GeoscienceAustralia/dea-knowledge-hub/docs/guides/land-cover-explorer.md

 ## History of a location

-Click any location on the map and a popup will appear showing how the classification of that coordinate over time.
+Click any location on the map and a popup will appear showing how the classification of that coordinate changes over time.
 For example, you can see that at 'Lat -33.91, Lon 150.689', in Level 3, the classification has varied between Water, Natural Terrestrial Vegetation, and Cultivated Terrestrial Vegetation over time.

 !['History of location' popup](/_files/land_cover/location-history-popup.png)